 I know, eco-friendly wood sounds like an oxymoron, but it’s true!

-In fact, the U.S. creates over 20 million tons of lumber waste every year.
+The U.S. creates over 20 million tons of lumber waste every year.
 Using recycled wood can help drastically reduce the amount of construction waste we dump in our landfills.

 Character and Quality